chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

 {{<figure-dynamic-toggle
     dark-src="allthesamedark.png"
     light-src="allthesamelight.png"
-    title="Aldehyde Presentation"
+    title="Variations on how Aldehydes may appear"
-    caption="They may be differently presented in different questions as shown in the image, however they are the same structure"
+    caption="They may be differently presented in different questions as shown in the image, however they are the same structure."
 >}}

 {{% callout type="info" %}}